Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Methods

 \section{Methods}

 The numerical methods we used are the fourth-order time splitting method for Gross-Pitaevskii equations \cite{antoine_computational_2013}.
 This method for the conservative systems automatically conserve the particle number.
 For systems with particle loss, we used the standard fourth-order Runge-Kutta is used.
 The geometry used in the simulations is a square lattice with size $L$ and the no-flux boundary condition.
 For the spiral initial condition, uniform density $|a_{i}|=\sqrt{n_{0}}$ is used and the state is given by $a_{i}(t=0)=\sqrt{n_{0}}e^{i(k_{s}r-\tan^{-1}(y/x))}$ with $r=\sqrt{(x^{2}+y^{2})}$.
+For the vortex-like initial condition, the state is given by $a_i(t=0) = A_i e^{i \tan^{-1}(y/x)}$ with $A_i = 1-e^{-r/R_{vortex}}$ and $R_{vortex}$ is the length scale of the vortex.
+We use $R_{vortex}=R$ in this manuscript.
 For the system with a mediating channel, the channel is initially empty $\psi_2=0$.